What is an employer reference number?

 It’s hoped that ERNs will streamline this process and make life a whole lot easier for both claimants and insurers alike.

 Searches for employers’ liability insurers will be undertaken by an independent industry body called the Employers’ Liability Tracing Office (ELTO).
-They’ll use a centralised database combining ERNs and information on EL policies to track down and match-up relevant insurers to those companies on the receiving end of claims.
+They’ll use a centralised database combining ERNs and information on EL policies to track down and match-up relevant insurers to companies on the receiving end of claims.

-Who doesn’t need one?
+Who doesn't need an Employer Reference Number?

 They are:

-1. Businesses where all employees are below the PAYE tax threshold (currently £9,440 a year)
+1. Businesses where all employees are below the PAYE tax threshold (currently £11,000 a year)

 2. Businesses registered outside England, Scotland, Wales or Northern Ireland.